ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Save copies of organisation data | SharePoint and OneDrive for Business only | Ensure all data is saved within the Agencies tenant
 Organisation data notification | Block organisation Data | Prevents Agency information being displayed on the lock screen Microsoft Edge Configuration | Configured.<br>Set Microsoft Edge proxy and homepage URL to Agencies Intranet | Configured so Microsoft Edge is able to access Agencies internal websites
-Microsoft Outlook | Configured.<br>Ensure Contact list is added into Outlook Contact list rather than device | Configured so Agencies contact list is maintained within managed application rather than the phone’s contact details
+Microsoft Outlook | Configured.<br>Ensure Contact list is added into Outlook Contact list rather than device | Configured so Agencies contact list is maintained within managed application rather than the phone's contact details

 ### Remote Wipe iOS Devices